ZEW Economist Friedrich Heinemann on ECB Interest Rate Decision

 Comment

-The ECB Governing Council has decided to raise its key interest rates again.
-This is the fifth rate hike since July 2022.
-As expected, rates were increased by 50 basis points.
-The interest rate on the main refinancing operations of banks is now at 3.0 per cent.
-Professor Friedrich Heinemann, head of the Research Unit “Corporate Taxation and Public Finance” at ZEW Mannheim, has commented on this matter:
+As expected, the ECB Governing Council has decided to lower the interest rate for main refinancing operations of banks by 0.25 percentage points to 4.25 per cent.
+Friedrich Heinemann, head of the Research Unit “Corporate Taxation and Public Finance” at ZEW Mannheim and professor at Heidelberg University, has commented on this matter: